-- Nominations are to be forwarded to the Branch Commissioner for Rover Scouts in a sealed envelope marked 'Private and Confidential' or emailed to them directly.
+- Nominations are to be forwarded to the State Commissioner for Rover Scouts in a sealed envelope marked 'Private and Confidential' or emailed to them directly.

 - Failure to comply with the requirement for strict confidentiality will result in the nomination not being considered.

-- Where the assessment panel has some doubt about a particular nominee, the Branch Commissioner for Rovers may consult the relevant Region or Subcommittee Chairman, or both.
+- Where the assessment panel has some doubt about a particular nominee, the State Commissioner for Rovers may consult the relevant Region or Subcommittee Chairman, or both.

 - Where a person is nominated, but is not successful, that person may, and in some cases should, be nominated again the following year.

 - If a nomination is successful, the nominator is expected to purchase a ticket for the awardee to attend the Rover Dinner, where the award will be presented.

 For Rover Nominations

 - A Rover must have served at least five years as an Office Bearer at State or Region level, while remaining actively involved with their own Crew; or have made a significant contribution to the organisation and running of a major State event or activity over a period of at least five years, while remaining actively involved in their own Crew; or some combination of both criteria.